top of page

 The photos in this set may not be used under any circumstances without written consent of the copyright owner.

-My series "Dirty Urban Landscapes" celebrates the city as a chaotic, anarchic palimpsest of different historical and cultural layers and signs.
+The series "Dirty Urban Landscapes" celebrates the city as a chaotic, anarchic palimpsest of different historical and cultural layers and signs.

 Sigmund Freud was the first who used the metaphor of the urban palimpsest to describe the structure of the human unconscious in "Civilization and Its Discontents".
 He recognized a similarity between the layered construction of cities, made of gradual additions and erasures, and the human psyche: